TPlatts04/Job-Application-Form/README.md

 <img alt="GitHub code size in bytes" src="https://img.shields.io/github/languages/code-size/TPlatts04/Job-Application-Form">

 # Code Description
 In this code that is uploaded into this repo, there is basic knowledge of HTML5 and CSS3.
-This code was written in these languages as they are suitable fror the design needed and funcitonality.
+This code was written in these languages as they are suitable for the design needed and functionality.
 There is no JS as of yet as i will be learning that soon.
 This code is a basic form which takes in the user's credentials and also allows them to select a file for their CV.
 All code is available in the Job-Application-Form-Page folder.
 ** THIS IS A FAKE JOB APPLICATION WEBSITE, ONLY USED AS A PROJECT**.